Naturalization: Mass naturalizations

 A few rare mass naturalization processes have been implemented by nation states.
 In 1891, Brazil granted naturalization to all aliens living in the country.
-In accordance with the 1923 population exchange agreement between Greece and Turkey following the Armistice of Mudanya and end of World War in Anatolia, Greece rapidly naturalized all Greek, Roman or Orthodox Christian people fled from Turkey after the defeat of Greek Army in Turkey.
-Reciprocally, the Republic of Turkey naturalized all Turk or Muslim refugees and deportees (Bosniaks, Pomaks, Macedons, Muslim Greeks) from Balkans (after Balkan Wars), Greece and other former regions of Ottoman Empire during redemption period.
-Another massive naturalization process was in favor of Armenian people coming from Anatolia, who went to Syria, Lebanon or other territorries of former Ottoman Empire.
-In 1980s and 1990s Turks and Muslims living in Bulgaria were forced to leave Bulgaria in a massive campaign.
-Republic of Turkey accepted almost all refugees and deportees from Bulgaria and naturalized them.
+In accordance with the 1923 population exchange agreement between Greece and Turkey following the Armistice of Mudanya and end of World War I in Anatolia, Greece rapidly naturalized all Greek, Roman or Orthodox Christian people fled from Turkey after the defeat of Greek Army in Turkey.
+Reciprocally, the Republic of Turkey naturalized all Turk or Muslim refugees and deportees (Bosniaks, Pomaks, Macedons, Muslim Greeks) from the Balkans (after Balkan Wars), Greece and other former regions of the Ottoman Empire during the redemption period.
+Another massive naturalization process was in favor of Armenian people coming from Anatolia, who went to Syria, Lebanon or other territories of the former Ottoman Empire.
+In the 1980s and 1990s, Turks and Muslims living in Bulgaria were forced to leave in a massive campaign.
+The Republic of Turkey accepted almost all refugees and deportees from Bulgaria and naturalized them.
 A significant refugee from that era was the athlete Naim Süleymanoğlu.

 Canada instituted a mass naturalization by Act of Parliament with the enactment of the Canadian Citizenship Act 1946.

 After annexation of the territories east of the Curzon line by the Soviet Union in 1945, Soviets naturalized en masse all the inhabitants of those territories—including ethnic Poles, as well as its other citizens who had been deported into the Soviet Union, mainly to Kazakhstan.
 Later on, Germany granted to the ethnic German population in Russia and Kazakhstan full citizenship rights.
 Poland has a limited repatriation program in place.